system76/tech-docs/src/models/nebula36-1/assembly.md

 ## Installing side intake fans:

 nebula36 supports up to two 120mm side intake fans mounted to the GPU brace.
-One 120mm Be Quiet!
-Silent Wings 4 fan (`BQ SIW4-12025-MF-PWM`) is sold as an optional add-on at the time of purchase.
+One 120mm fan (`BQ SIW4-12025-MF-PWM`) is sold as an optional add-on at the time of purchase.

 ### Steps to install the side intake fans: